“Education Through Sport” was a Training Course which dealt with the importance of the Sport as an educational tool for promoting social inclusion.

 The overall aim of the project was to transfer innovative methodologies of non formal education from European to Southern Mediterranean countries creating an important educational path in between South and North of the Mediterranean sea.

-The target group of the project were social workers, youth workers, youth leaders who have experience in sport activity or who like to use Sport as an educational method.
+The target group of the project were social workers, youth workers, youth leaders with experience in sport activity or interested in using Sport as an educational method.

 Learning objectives of the TC were:

 – To raise knowledge and gain new experiences on Sport and outdoor activities as tools of recognition of non formal learning;

 – To clarify the challenges of Sport as a tool for education regarding to content and methodology, non formal and informal learning process, intercultural learning and impact on local community;

 – To create a network of professionals (youth leaders, social workers and Trainers) who work with people with fewer opportunities using those new methodologies and ready to develop new E+ projects raising awareness on personal, social and professional development during the work activity.

 The main topic of this project was to “use sports as a way of improving active citizenship activities, cultural exchange and social inclusion of young people”.

 Sport has an educational dimension and plays a social, cultural and recreational role.
 It is also a powerful tool for inclusion of people with fewer opportunities: people with disabilities, migrants, persons discriminated by gender and people from rural area.
 Sport is has the possibility for breaking stereotypes (facilitating the process of integration of immigrants in the society), promoting mutual understanding and intercultural dialogue (use Sport as an universal language) and facilitating the process of social inclusion.
 Sport is an instrument to fight racism and xenophobia and a supporting tool in including people with special needs.

 Therefore its values are fundamental in the third sector’s working processes, where it can be used in order to prevent the sense of intolerance, social exclusion and marginalization.